Skip to main content

 • Irritability

-Because Ozempic and insulin work differently in the body to help provide glycemic control, they have very different safety profiles.
-The use of insulin may result in weight gain, whereas use of Ozempic typically results in weight loss.
-Other common side effects of Ozempic include the following:
+Because Ozempic and insulin work differently in the body to help provide glycemic control, they have different safety and side effect profiles.
+The use of insulin may result in weight gain, whereas the use of Ozempic typically results in weight loss.
+Other common side effects of Ozempic may include:

 • Nausea